 Many venues offer alternatives to enable you to have your wedding outdoors.
 Using appropriate outdoor structures such as summer houses, gazebos, and bandstands that have been approved using the guidelines above.
 However, for some couples, this still doesn’t quite meet their desire to have their wedding in a field.

-As an alternative option, many couples are now choosing to hold an outdoor blessing or humanist ceremony.
+As an alternative option, many couples are now choosing to hold an outdoor blessing or a celebrant ceremony.
 This ultimately gives them the freedom to have their wedding where they want.
 With this type of ceremony, the location can be held in any place you choose, maybe the field you enjoy walking in or somewhere that was special in your childhood.
 Even the tipi structure that you can’t stop thinking about becomes an option.

 What are the Limitations?

-Unfortunately, blessings and humanist ceremonies are not technically legal.
+Unfortunately, blessings and celebrant ceremonies are not technically legal.
 This type of ceremony still requires some official ‘paperwork’.
-Couples we have previously worked with have rocked up at the registry office in their jeans a few days before or after their actual wedding date to complete the paperwork.
+Couples we have previously worked with have rocked up at the registry office in their jeans a few days before their actual wedding date to complete the paperwork.
 This is almost like the signing of the contract and it often holds no more importance to the couple involved than just making it legal.
 A few days later, these couples can then hold their outdoor ceremony the way that they choose to, reflecting their own beliefs and style.

-Having your ceremony conducted by a Humanist celebrant means that you have the freedom to express your vows to each other in your own words.
+Having your ceremony conducted by a celebrant means that you have the freedom to express your vows to each other in your own words.
 As well as choosing readings and music which mean something to you as a couple.